SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 - split APK is used to patch
     - patch again using the full APK
-- non-recommended patches
+- non-recommended patches/version
-    - patch again with the default/recommended patches
+    - patch again with the default/recommended patches/version
 - You exited ReVanced manager when patching
     - Don't do that.
 Repatch again.